-The proposal is not considered to breach the Council's policy for the control of domestic extensions in the Green Belt.
-The proposal is, in itself, modest.
+The proposal is not considered to breach the Council's policy for the control of domestic extensions in the Green Belt, especially since it has been reduced even further as shown in plan no. 2007-1441B-40 H. The proposal is, in itself, modest and even more so in the latest revision.
 The application building is a large house within large grounds in a group of similarly large houses in large grounds.
 It is therefore considered that the proposed extension complies with policy and will not harm the openness of the Green Belt.
-Failing this, it is considered that the proposal is supported by very special circumstances that justify a granting of planning permission in this case.
+If the Council consider that this proposal still represents inappropriate development, then it is considered that the proposal is supported by very special circumstances that justify a granting of planning permission in this case.